Hypno-Hustler: Fictional character biography

 Antoine Desloin is the lead singer of the Mercy Killers, going by the name of Hypno-Hustler.
-He and his band were scheduled to perform at a nightclub called "Beyond Forever".
-When the club's manager catches Hypno-Hustler robbing his safe, Hypno-Hustler used his hypnotic equipment on the manager.
-When it came time to perform, Hypno-Hustler and his band used their hypnotizing equipment on the audience in a plan to rob them as well.
-Peter Parker was at the club at the time and changed into Spider-Man.
-During the fight, Spider-Man discovered that Hypno-Hustler's headphones protected him from his own hypnotic music.
-Spider-Man managed to remove them from Hypno-Hustler causing him to become a victim of his own hypnosis.
-When the audience was free of the hypnosis, Hypno-Hustler and his Mercy Killers were webbed up and left for the police.
+He and his band are scheduled to perform at a nightclub called "Beyond Forever."
+When the club's manager catches Hypno-Hustler robbing his safe, he used his hypnotic equipment on the manager.
+When it comes time to perform, Hypno-Hustler and his band use their hypnotizing equipment on the audience in a plan to rob them as well.
+Peter Parker is at the club at the time and changed into Spider-Man.
+During the fight, Spider-Man discovers that Hypno-Hustler's headphones protect him from the Mercy Killers' singing.
+Spider-Man manages to remove the headphones from Hypno-Hustler, causing him to become a victim of his own hypnosis.
+When the audience is free of the hypnosis, Hypno-Hustler and his Mercy Killers are webbed up and left for the police.

-Hypno-Hustler later appeared at the Vil-Anon meeting with Armadillo, Big Wheel, Equinox, Man-Bull, and Schizoid Man.
+Hypno-Hustler later appears at a Vil-Anon meeting with Armadillo, Big Wheel, Equinox, Man-Bull, and Schizoid Man.

-When Tombstone needed a heart bypass when in prison, Hypno-Hustler was among the inmates that Tombstone hired to protect him.
+While Tombstone is in prison and in need of a heart bypass, Hypno-Hustler is among the inmates who he hires to protect him.

-During the "Origin of the Species" storyline, Hypno-Hustler comes into the police station wanting help as Spider-Man is on a rampage against the villains ever since Menace's baby was stolen from her by the Chameleon.
+During the "Origin of the Species" storyline, Hypno-Hustler comes into a police station wanting help, as Spider-Man is on a rampage against various villains following the kidnapping of Menace's child.

-After Tinkerer repairs his costume, Hypno-Hustler tries to escape from prison only to be defeated by Deadpool and Spider-Man.
+After Tinkerer repairs his costume, Hypno-Hustler tries to escape from prison, only to be defeated by Deadpool and Spider-Man.

-During the "Hunted" storyline, Hypno-Hustler was seen as a patron at the Pop-Up with No Name.
+During the "Hunted" storyline, Hypno-Hustler appears as a patron at the Pop-Up with No Name.

 Powers and abilities

-The Hypno-Hustler can perform hypnosis with the aid of his guitar, and when teamed with his backup band, The Mercy Killers, can perform mass hypnosis.
+The Hypno-Hustler can perform hypnosis with the aid of his goggles, and when teamed with his backup band, The Mercy Killers, can perform mass hypnosis.
 His boots can emit knockout gas on demand, and have retractable knives in the soles.

 Other versions

 House of M

-Hypno-Hustler made a cameo in House of M in the crowds and it was not revealed if he played a part in this reality.
+An alternate universe version of Hypno-Hustler makes a minor appearance in House of M.

 Spider-Man: Reign

-In the alternate future of Spider-Man: Reign as conceived by Kaare Andrews, in which many superheroes had grown old and retired, Hypno-Hustler is an aged supervillain, now sympathizing with Spider-Man.
-Realizing that Spider-Man is coming out of retirement and the Reign will be challenged, he attempts to help by using his old hypno-music from a boombox to distract Reign officers and encourage citizens to revolt.
-However, his boombox loses battery power and the Reign officers swiftly retaliate with deadly force, killing him immediately.
+An alternate universe version of Hypno-Hustler appears in Spider-Man: Reign.
+This version is an aged supervillain who has come to sympathize with Spider-Man.
+Realizing that Spider-Man is coming out of retirement and the Reign will be challenged, Hypno-Hustler attempts to incite a rebellion, only to be killed by Reign officers.